 IMPORTANT – PLEASE READ THE FOLLOWING BEFORE PURCHASING:

-EBOOK: This guide is available as a digitial downloadable ebook only.
+EBOOK: This guide is available as a digital downloadable ebook only.
 (No physical book will be posted.)
 After you place your order, and once your payment has been processed, you’ll receive an email with the download link you need.
 (Please check your spam/junk email folder if you can’t find this email.)
 Once you’ve downloaded the book, it will be in the ‘Downloads’ folder on your computer.
 You can then save it to the most convenient place on your computer.

 CARD PAYMENTS: You can pay by credit/debit card or via a Paypal account.
 If you don’t have a Paypal account, simply go through the Checkout process (click ‘Proceed to checkout’), then click ‘Proceed to Paypal’ and then ‘Check out as a guest’ or ‘Pay by debit or credit card’.
 You can then enter your card details.